TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-onboarding-unable-to-access-sentinel-service.md

 # Unable to access the Azure Sentinel service

-If you need help figuring out why you are unable to access Azure Sentinel, see [Permissions in Azure Sentinel](https://docs.microsoft.com/azure/sentinel/roles#roles-and-allowed-actions) for information about:
+If you need help figuring out why you are unable to access Azure Sentinel, see [Permissions in Azure Sentinel](https://docs.microsoft.com/azure/sentinel/roles#roles-and-allowed-actions).

 ## **Recommended Documents**